EENI Global Business School

 Master in Business in Africa, International Business, Foreign Trade.

-Masters adapted to Namibia, Masters, International Business Trade Namibian Students.
+Masters adapted to Namibia, Masters, International Business Trade, AI Namibian Students.

 Languages: Masters, Doctorate, International Business, English or Study Doctorate in International Business in French Namibie Masters Foreign Trade in Portuguese Namibia Study Master Doctorate in International Business in Spanish Namibia.